heytulsiprasad/ai-context-bridge/README.md

 # AI Context Bridge Chrome Extension

-A Chrome extension that bridges webpage content to external AI services, allowing users to easily send selected text or page content to ChatGPT, Grok, Cursor, and Cloud Code.
+A Chrome extension that bridges webpage content to external AI services, allowing users to easily send selected text or page content to Claude, ChatGPT, and Grok with a convenient draggable interface.

 ## Features

 ### Core Functionality
-- **Floating Action Button**: Appears on all webpages with a dropdown menu
+- **Draggable Drawer**: Appears as a floating drawer on all webpages with customizable positioning
+- **Global Position Memory**: Remembers drawer position across all websites and syncs across devices
-- **Text Selection Detection**: Automatically captures selected text
+- **Smart URL Detection**: Automatically detects content type and shows relevant options
-- **Page Content Extraction**: Falls back to main page content when no text is selected
 - **Shadow DOM Isolation**: Prevents style conflicts with host pages

 ### AI Service Integration
+- **Claude**: Opens new tab with pre-filled "Read from [URL]" prompt
-- **ChatGPT**: Opens new tab with pre-filled prompt
+- **ChatGPT**: Opens new tab with pre-filled "Read from [URL]" prompt
-- **Grok**: Opens new tab with pre-filled prompt
+- **Grok**: Opens new tab with pre-filled "Read from [URL]" prompt
-- **Cursor**: Copies formatted context to clipboard
-- **Cloud Code**: Copies formatted context to clipboard
+- **Copy as Markdown**: Copies simple URL prompt to clipboard for any AI service

-### ChatGPT Conversation Export
-- **Copy Button**: Injected into ChatGPT interface
-- **Conversation Scraping**: Extracts all user and assistant messages
-- **Clipboard Export**: Formats and copies conversation history
+### YouTube Integration
+- **YouTube Video Detection**: Shows special "Copy YouTube Video" option when on YouTube
+- **Video Summarization**: Copies "Watch this video: [URL]" prompt for AI video analysis

 ## Installation

 1. Clone or download this repository
-2. Add icon files to the `icons/` directory (see `icons/README.md`)
-3. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-4. Enable "Developer mode"
+3. Enable "Developer mode"
-5. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the extension directory

 ## Usage

-### Global Floating Button
+### Draggable Drawer
 1. Visit any webpage
-2. Click the floating blue button in the bottom-right corner
+2. Find the floating drawer icon on the right side of the screen
+3. Drag it up or down to your preferred position (position is remembered globally)
+4. Hover over the drawer to expand the menu
-3. Select your desired AI service from the dropdown
+5. Click on your desired AI service or copy option
-4. Selected text (or page content) will be sent to the chosen service

-### ChatGPT Conversation Export
+### YouTube Videos
-1. Visit `chat.openai.com`
+1. Visit any YouTube video page
-2. Click the "Copy Conversation" button in the top-right corner
+2. The drawer will show an additional "Copy YouTube Video" option
-3. The formatted conversation will be copied to your clipboard
+3. Click to copy a video analysis prompt to your clipboard

+### Extension Settings
+1. Click the extension icon in the browser toolbar
+2. Toggle the extension on/off
+3. Exclude specific websites using regex patterns

 ## File Structure

 ```
 ├── manifest.json           # Extension configuration
-├── background.js           # Background script for tab/clipboard handling
+├── background.js           # Background script for tab handling
-├── content_global.js       # Global content script (floating button)
+├── content_global.js       # Global content script (draggable drawer)
 ├── content_chatgpt.js      # ChatGPT-specific content script
+├── popup.html              # Extension popup interface
+├── popup.js                # Popup functionality
+├── popup.css               # Popup styles
-├── styles.css              # Global styles
+├── styles.css              # Global drawer styles
 ├── styles_chat.css         # ChatGPT-specific styles
-├── icons/                  # Extension icons
+├── icons/                  # Extension and AI service icons
-│   ├── icon16.png
+│   ├── icon16.png          # Extension icon (16px)
-│   ├── icon48.png
+│   ├── icon48.png          # Extension icon (48px)
+│   ├── icon128.png         # Extension icon (128px)
+│   ├── claude.png          # Claude AI icon
+│   ├── chatgpt.jpg         # ChatGPT icon
+│   ├── grok.png            # Grok icon
-│   └── icon128.png
+│   └── ext-link.png        # External link icon
 └── README.md
 ```